 It's a show for corporate entertainment, casinos and parties, featuring a performer who brings to each Frank Sinatra Impersonator show the passion, commitment & professionalism gained from his years as a TV writer for stars including Johnny Carson, Bob Hope, Dean Martin. . . and Frank Sinatra.
 Read BIOGRAPHY

 When it's time for Monty to take the stage, he enters in vintage wardrobe often with a 50's style hat in place.
 What follows are those great Sinatra songs, crowd-pleasing comedy, and plenty of audience involvement in a convincing Frank Sinatra lookalike & soundalike performance.
 To see what clients are saying, go to REVUES

 Whether it's an awards banquet, Las Vegas night, holiday party, fund-raiser, wedding, or event of any kind, the result is a memorable finishing touch to a special occasion, when Monty Aidem offers his very authentic Frank Sinatra tribute, with the look, sound and manner of the legendary entertainer known as the Chairman of the Board.
-For audio and video samples, click here on AUDIO/VIDEO
+For performance samples, click on AUDIO/VIDEO